-Corequisite: Individual Instruction (and/or MUS2615 for Vocal Performance) during semesters of recital preparation and performance.
+Corequisite: Individual Instruction in the major instrument and/or MUS2615 for Vocal Performance and Musical Theatre emphasis during semesters of recital preparation and performance.
 Students give a public presentation of selected musical repertoire under the guidance of the student's individual instructor.
 May be repeated for credit.